Decoding Two-Particle States in QCD with Spatial Wavefunctions: Abstract

 \section{Abstract}

-A systematic way to constructing optimized interpolating operators strongly coupled to QCD two-particle states is developed, which is achieved by incorporating inter-hadron spatial wavefunctions.
+A systematic framework for constructing optimized interpolating operators strongly coupled to QCD two-particle states is developed, which is achieved by incorporating inter-hadron spatial wavefunctions.
 To efficiently implement these operators in lattice QCD, a novel quark smearing technique utilizing noise vectors is proposed.
-Applied to the $\Omega_{ccc}\Omega_{ccc}$ system, the optimized operators resolve distinct eigenstates separated by only $\sim 5$ MeV near the threshold $2m_{\Omega_{ccc}} \simeq 9700$ MeV.
+Applied to the $\Omega_{ccc}\Omega_{ccc}$ system, these optimized operators prove superior to combinations of limited plane-wave operators, enabling the resolution of distinct eigenstates separated by only $\sim 5$ MeV near the threshold $2m_{\Omega_{ccc}} \simeq 9700$ MeV.
 This exceptional resolving power opens new possibilities for studies of a wide range of hadronic systems in QCD.

 {\it Introduction.$-$} Determining the eigenstates of strongly interacting systems remains a formidable challenge across many areas of physics, from condensed matter to particle physics.
-In particular, in Quantum Chromodynamics (QCD), the fundamental theory of the strong interaction, the eigenstates are not the colorful quarks and gluons that appear in the Lagrangian.
-Instead, they emerge as color-neutral composite objects, such as individual hadrons (mesons and baryons), as well as bound or scattering states of multiple hadrons, due to color confinement.
+In particular, in Quantum Chromodynamics (QCD), the fundamental theory of the strong interaction, color confinement prevents the colored quarks and gluons that appear in the Lagrangian from existing as isolated states.
+Instead, they self-organize into color-neutral hadrons (mesons and baryons) as well as their bound and scattering states.
+Moreover, in the course of forming such bound and scattering states, nontrivial spatial structures can emerge, giving rise to familiar nuclear-physics phenomena such as the quadrupole-deformed deuteron and the diverse shapes of heavy nuclei~\cite{Meng2016}.
+Understanding these spatial structures reflects the hadron–hadron interaction, including its range and partial-wave content, and provides essential information not only on the energy spectrum of the eigenstates but also on quantum transitions between them.

-The lattice formulation provides a systematic, nonperturbative approach to solving QCD and has successfully reproduced single-hadron spectra in excellent agreement with experimental data~\cite{FLAG2024}.
-In lattice QCD, single-hadron eigenstates are extracted from two-point correlation functions of the form $\langle O(t) \bar{O}(0) \rangle$.
-Constructing interpolating operators ${O}$ with strong overlap onto the desired states is essential for suppressing contributions from nearby excited states, thereby enabling rapid isolation of the target states and mitigating the exponential decay of the signal at large Euclidean times~\cite{Parisi:1983ae, Lepage1989}.
-Empirically, it has been observed that hadronic interpolating operators built from smeared quark fields can approximate the structure of ground-state wavefunctions, resulting in significantly enhanced overlap with the corresponding ground states~\cite{Gusken:1989ad, HadronSpectrum:2009krc}.